Configuring a Presto Cluster¶

 The following figure shows Hadoop and Presto configuration override for a Presto cluster.

-On AWS or Azure, select Enable Rubix to enable RubiX.
+On AWS, Azure, or GCP, select Enable Rubix to enable RubiX.
 See Configuring RubiX in Presto and Spark Clusters for more information.

 See Managing Clusters for more information on cluster configuration options that are common to all cluster types.